artemkaBionic/peregon/README.md

 bower install
 ```

+Note: to make bower works you will probably need to generate SSh keys and register on GitHub (https://help.github.com/articles/generating-ssh-keys/)

 ### Gulp tasks

 * `gulp` or `gulp build` to build an optimized version of your application in `/dist`